The Chilterns, a windmill & Bryant's Bottom

 - In 275 metres you come out through retractable bollards onto a tarmac farm road, with Angling Spring Farm, a modern house, on your left-hand side in timber and red brick.
 25 metres downhill past the farm’s entrance, as the tarmac road swings to the right, fork left on to a gravel path going along the right-hand side of the farm, your direction 320°.

-- The lane soon becomes a grassy way along the edge of an open field and in 400 metres you come out on to an earth drive, with a cemetery on your right-hand side, behind a hedge.
+- The path soon becomes a grassy way along the edge of an open field and in 400 metres you come out on to an earth drive, with a cemetery on your right-hand side, behind a hedge.
 At a T-junction, turn right on an earth road, your direction 160°.
 In 30 metres, turn left on a narrow tarmac path and go under a railway arch.

 - In 40 metres from the far side of the arch carry straight on along a gravel drive, Twitchell Road, between houses, in 80 metres coming to a T-junction, opposite the car park of the closed George Inn, where you turn left.
 In 30 metres, with a car park barrier facing you, turn right on a tarmac path between walls, in 50 metres coming out onto the High Street.